CodeReviewDAO/dxd_codereview/Reviews/243 - Bot-optimized Validator Information Library/1 - Database and Library/README.md

 The project documentation is generally sufficient and the instructions for building and running project are clear.
 The -Example Usage- paragraph in the Readme file details the different operations exposed by the endpoint.
 The Rest API deployed  through Swagger once the application is launched  is well documented.
+**However,The OP does not provide documentation on the Database part.
+This is not blocking as this is the first milestone but the OP is encouraged to provide details on the use and  structure of the database used in the project for the next milestone.**
-For a project of this size, documentation is clear and sufficient.
+For a project of this size, overall documentation is clear and sufficient.

 Requirement | Finding